malvishrey/REST_API/README.md

 Delete for deleting the record based on EmailID.

-# Pre-requesites
+# Pre-requisites
 NodeJS

 xampp

-MySQL - Queries for creating database and table are given in `queries.sql`.
+MySQL - Queries for creating database and table are given in `db_intern.sql`.

         For creating user, phpmyadmin can be used which can be accessed using xampp.

 # Modules